Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Cost considerations significantly impact peptide therapy decisions, especially for long-term treatment protocols.
 BPC-157 emerges as the most economical option, with monthly costs starting around $150 for therapeutic doses.
 This affordability stems from simpler synthesis processes and widespread availability among compounding pharmacies.

 TB-500 commands premium pricing due to its complex 43-amino acid structure and limited manufacturing capacity.
 Quality TB-500 typically costs $200-400 monthly, making it the most expensive option.
-However, the peptide's potent effects often require shorter treatment cycles, potentially reducing overall costs.
+But the peptide's potent effects often require shorter treatment cycles, potentially reducing overall costs.

 GHK-Cu falls in the middle range at $180-350 monthly.
 The peptide's copper component adds manufacturing complexity, but economies of scale in cosmetic applications help moderate prices.
 Topical formulations generally cost less than injectable versions, providing budget-conscious options.